anilabraham-IT/IntuneEDU/IntuneEDU/all-edu-settings-windows.md

 |Switch out of S Mode|Previously referred to as Windows 10 S, S Mode is a more secure version of Windows 10.
 It only allows teachers and students to browse with Microsoft Edge, and download apps from Microsoft Store.|

 ## User experience
-In this section, you'll configure the user experience settings for
+Configure the user experience settings for:
     * Device restrictions
     * Lock screen and desktop
     * Settings app